 A Rocking Blues Band Straight From the Arizona Desert

 Until the Sun, a Rocking Blues band, was formed in 2017.
 Their music includes and often fuses elements of Blues, Alternative Rock, Pink-Floyd-esque Psychedelia, and Jazz.
 Until the Sun quickly began playing national shows, has opened up for famous Blues and Rock artists, and has played world renowned venues.
-The band includes Brandon Teskey on lead guitar, Bruce Jensen on lead vocals and bass guitar (as well as occasional rhythm guitar and/or keys/electronics), and Chris Tex on drums.
-Until the Sun completed their first album, ‘Blackheart’, in 2018.
-Mary Lou DePue lended her glorious voice to several of the tracks, as Until the Sun enjoys working with and featuring additional artists when a song calls out for them.
-Brandon, Bruce, and Chris all poured their hearts and souls into striving for what was before unattained levels of musicianship, songwriting, tone, performance, and reaching new levels of professionalism that continued to develop during the recording of Blackheart and continues today.
-Blackheart was released January, 2019 and the band is planning its first national tour.
+The band includes Brandon Teskey on lead guitar, Alyssa Swartz on vocals, Chris Tex on drums, David Raymer on Bass, and Michael Young on Keyboard.
+Until the Sun released their first album, ‘Blackheart’, in 2019 and completed their second album ‘Drowning in Blue’ in 2021.
+Then in 2022, Until the Sun released a live album consisting of mostly new material, entitled 'A Night at the Rhythm Room'.
+In 2023, Until the Sun released their latest psychedelic blues rock album, 'Enchantment'.
+The band members all poured their hearts and souls into striving for what was before unattained levels of musicianship, songwriting, tone, performance, and reaching new levels of professionalism that continues to develop.

 Brandon Teskey was born and raised in Southern California.
 By age 5 he was playing with toy guitars and had dreams of becoming a ‘rock star’.
 After months of endlessly trying to convince his parents to buy him a real guitar, they finally did, and at age 11 Brandon quickly became obsessed, spending hours practicing every day.
 Brandon was exposed to Blues music shortly thereafter and became consumed with the playing of Eric Clapton, Stevie Ray Vaughan, Buddy Guy, B.B.
 King, Albert King, Robert Johnson, Albert Collins, and T-Bone Walker, as well as Rock artists like Led Zeppelin, Jimi Hendrix, Pink Floyd, and Eric Johnson.
 Along with his obsession with guitar playing also came the obsession of song writing and almost as soon as he had picked up the instrument, he began coming up with chord progressions and penning lyrics.